 Live in Virginia?
 You can also get an E-ZPass® or E-ZPass® Flex at:

 How do I swap out my existing E-ZPass® for an E-ZPass® Flex?

 Here are a couple of ways to swap a standard E-ZPass® for an E-ZPass® Flex:

 What does the beep on the E-ZPass® Flex mean?

-The beep lets you know your E-ZPass® Flex is set to HOV mode.
-Make sure you have a final headcount of 3 or more people in your car to travel toll-free on the Express Lanes in HOV mode.
+The beep lets you know your E-ZPass® Flex is set to HOV ON.
+Make sure you have a final headcount of 3 or more people in your car to travel toll-free on the Express Lanes in HOV ON.

 Is there an E-ZPass® Flex for bumper mounted transponders?